 - chopped cilantro/coriander for serving

-- In a medium bowl mix the soy sauce with corn starch, then add chicken pieces and let marinade for 15 minutes.
+- In a medium bowl mix the soy sauce with corn starch, then add chicken pieces and set aside until needed.

-- While the chicken is marinating, prepare the vegetables by chopping up the onion, peeling and grating ginger, peeling and cutting the potatoes and mincing the garlic.
+- Prepare the vegetables by chopping up the onion, peeling and grating ginger, peeling and cutting the potatoes and mincing the garlic.

 - Heat 1 tablespoon of vegetable oil in a deep frying pan or a wok and add the chopped onions and ginger.
 Cook over medium heat for 5 minutes, then add minced garlic and cook for a few seconds.
 Make sure not to burn the garlic.